-(a) Any interested person may petition an agency for a declaratory order that a rule,
+1 (d) If an agency declines to consider a petition submitted under subsection (a), it shall 2 promptly notify in a record the person who filed the petition of its decision and include a brief 3 statement of the reasons for declining.
+4 ALTERNATIVE A 5 An agency decision to decline to issue a declaratory order is not subject to judicial 6 review.
+7 ALTERNATIVE B 8 An agency decision to decline to issue a declaratory order is judicially reviewable in court 9 for abuse of discretion.
+10 END OF ALTERNATIVES 11 (e) If an agency issues a declaratory order, the order must contain the names of all parties 12 to the proceeding, the particular facts on which it is based, and the reasons for the agency's 13 conclusion.
+A declaratory order has the same status and binding effect as an order issued in an 14 adjudication.
+Declaratory orders are subject to judicial review under Section 501.
+15 Comment 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 This section embodies a policy of creating a convenient procedural device that will enable parties to obtain reliable advice from an agency.
+Such guidance is valuable to enable citizens to conform with agency standards as well as to reduce litigation.
+It is based on the 1981 MSAPA, Section 2-103 and Hawaii Revised Statutes, Section 91-8.
 Subsection (d) states two alternatives: 1) agency decisions that decline to issue a declaratory order are not judicially reviewable (See Heckler v.
 Chaney 470 U.S. 821 (1985) (FDA decision not to undertake enforcement action is not reviewable under federal APA, 5 U.S.C.
 Section 701(a)(2).); 2) agency decisions that decline to issue a declaratory order are judicially reviewable for abuse of discretion (See Massachusetts v.
 EPA 127 S. Ct.
 1438 (2007) (EPA decision to reject rulemaking petition and therefore not to regulate greenhouse gases associated with global warming was judicially reviewable and decision was arbitrary and capricious.).